Underdog (2018 film)

-Underdog (alternatively labelled as A Dog's Courage) is a 2018 South Korean animated drama adventure film about the story of a pack of abandoned dogs who journeyed to find a new home.
+Underdog (alternatively labelled as A Dog's Courage) is a 2018 animated adventure film about the story of a pack of abandoned dogs who journeyed to find a new home.
 The film is directed by Lee Chun-baek and Oh Sung-yoon and stars Doh Kyung-soo, Park So-dam and Park Chul-min.
 It was released in theaters on January 16, 2019.

 The film opened the 22nd Bucheon International Fantastic Film Festival in July 2018.
 Tickets for the film were sold out in 9 seconds, setting a record for the shortest time for an opening film at the BIFAN to be sold in such time.
 It was also chosen to be screened in North Korea as the first act of the South Korea-North Korea film exchange program.

 Underdog was featured in the Taiwanese Kaohsiung Film Festival in the Kids Fantasy section on October 20–21, 2018.

 In March 2019, Underdog was featured in Tokyo Anime Award Festival, being the first Korean film to do so.
 In June 2019, Underdog was featured in Annecy International Animated Film Festival, being the only Korean animation film out of eight to do so.